MicahElliott/mrswlf/README.md

-And here are the ones I consider the "core anchors" that set the stage for all the things that constrain Mrs. Wolf into being what it is — the things that I feel would be hardest to rewire our heads and hands for and didn't want to
+And here are the ones I consider the "core anchors" that set the stage for all the things that constrain Mrs. Wolf into being what it is — the things that I feel would be hardest to rewire our and hands for and didn't want to touch (though `p`/PB&J may be worth it, see section below):
-touch:

 ```
     f p         u y '